tderleth/3-linux-server-configuration/README.md

 ### Secure server

 -   [x]  Update all currently installed packages.
--   [ ]  Change the SSH port from 22 to 2200.
+-   [x]  Change the SSH port from 22 to 2200.
 Make sure to configure the Lightsail firewall to allow it.
--   [ ]  Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).
+-   [x]  Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).

-_Warning: When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don't lock yourself out of the server.
-When you change the SSH port, the Lightsail instance will no longer be accessible through the web app 'Connect using SSH' button.
-The button assumes the default port is being used.
-There are instructions on the same page for connecting from your terminal to the instance.
-Connect using those instructions and then follow the rest of the steps._

 ### Grader access